preet7303/grocery_app/README.md

  # bloc_learn

 This Flutter project is made to learn State Management (Bloc) in flutter.
-In this application you can add grocery item to wu=ish list and cart.
+In this application you can add grocery item to wishlist and cart.

 ## Getting Started